 Reject invalidated solutions.

-The Product Discovery Group is not an outsourcing company.
-We are here to instruct, coach, and mentor Product leaders and Product teams to learn and do Product Discovery themselves.
+We instruct, coach, and mentor Product leaders and Product teams to learn and do Product Discovery themselves.
 All sessions use the domain and subject matter of the specific team so that techniques are immediately relevant and any output of the process is actionable.
 When we do user testing, all Product team members can and should lead user interviews.
 Combining a positive attitude with a few tips and tricks can help any individual work directly with users.

 Byron, an engineer, quickly became a natural at user interviewing.
 Spending time at the client site also helped the team develop empathy for their customers.